JaxYopek/Jaxs-Password-Manager/README.md

 # Jax's Password Manager

 ## Overview
-Jax's Password Manager is a simple password management application built with Python, PyQt, and the cryptography library.
+Jax's Password Manager is a simple password management application built with Python, SQLite, PyQt, and the cryptography library.
 It allows you to securely store, delete, and retrieve passwords for different websites.

 ## Getting Started
 ### Prerequisites